frank zappa - high school yearbooks

 - here's a bit of nostalgia for the old folks -

-frank zappa attended the antelope valley high school in lancaster, ca, usa. he is mentioned in both the 1957 and the 1958 yearbooks.
+Afterwards, FZ attended the Antelope Valley High School in Lancaster, CA, usa. he is mentioned in the 1957 and the 1958 yearbook.

 more info from the mom of the person who took the scans